sophia-zube/incari-doc/toolbox/math/random.md

 * [Exponential](https://en.wikipedia.org/wiki/Exponential_distribution)

 _Probability distribution_ of the time between events in a [Poisson process](https://en.wikipedia.org/wiki/Poisson_point_process).
-Its parameter is the rate at which the events in the Poison process occur.
+Its parameter is the rate at which the events in the Poisson process occur.

 | Attribute | Type | Description |
 | :--- | :--- | :--- |